-A number of students, after careful thought, may wish to postpone their entry into college.
+After careful thought, some students may wish to postpone their entry into college.
 The decision to defer is an important one.
 Students should feel free to exercise that option without jeopardizing their place at Tufts if their motivation is sincere and their plan for the time away promises to be productive.

-The following guidelines are set forth to provide a framework under which a deferral may be granted:
+The following guidelines and information provide a framework under which a deferral may be granted:

-- Deferred candidates must reconfirm their intention to enroll at Tufts no later than February 1, 2019.
-This confirmation should be sent to Susan Garrity Ardizzoni, Director of Undergraduate Admissions, at firstname.lastname@example.org.
+Deferred candidates must reconfirm their intention to enroll at Tufts no later than December 1st, 2020.
+This confirmation will be completed via a form available on your applicant status portal.

-- Students planning on reapplying to other colleges during this year should not seek a deferral.
-By requesting and accepting a deferral, you are making a commitment to enroll in the Tufts Class of 2023.
+Students planning on reapplying to other colleges during this year should not seek a deferral.
+By requesting and accepting a deferral, you are making a commitment to enroll in a future Class.